ajahne/blog/_posts/2018-07-21-accelerate-notes.md

 ## Chapter 7: Management Practices for Software
 - _Note to self: check out the lean software development book series_
-- Lean management: limit Work in progress (what is this?), visual management, feedback from production, lightweight change approvals
+- Lean management: limit work in progress (what is this?), visual management, feedback from production, lightweight change approvals
 - _Note to self: we do have visual displays (Kanban), but no info on quality and productivity, failures or defect rates_
 - N2S: look up better visual displays
 - Lean management decreases burnout, leads to a more generative culture, and improves software delivery performance
-- Limiting WIP (looked it up) is about reducing the current work in progress to focus the team, reduce team overload, reduce context switching, locate bottlenecks faster
+- Limiting WIP _(looked it up)_ is about reducing the current work in progress to focus the team, reduce team overload, reduce context switching, locate bottlenecks faster
 - Approval by an external body does not correlate with any increased stability of production systems - it slows things down, shown to be worse than having no change approval process at all
 - Recommendation: use lightweight change approval process based on peer review, combined with a deployment pipeline to detect and reject bad changes
 - _Note to self: breakdown what needs review and what does not_